Nine Mile Creek Corridor Renewal

 The Cost & Funding

-Improvements to the Nine Mile Creek Corridor will focus on restoration of over 100 acres of prairie, creek and woodland habitat and other outdoor amenities in park spaces.
+The Nine Mile Creek Corridor Renewal project will focus on restoration of over 100 acres of prairie, woodland, wetland and creek habitat and improvements to other outdoor amenities in park spaces.
 To ensure the park continues to connect residents to nature and outdoor activities, the City will invest $20 million to:

 • Add new amenities to the park